11 travel hacks on how to pack light for 2 weeks or longer. Learning to travel light will not only save you a lot of hassle but money as well!

 Then, depending on the season, I’ll bring a comfortable bootie, a simple flat, or two flat sandals.

-This packing tip is essential when figuring out how to pack light for 2 weeks.
+This packing tip is essential when figuring out how to pack for 2 weeks in a carry-on.
 I actually wrote an entire blog post on sizing down your beauty bag.

 Just like shoes, you can’t get away with a carry-on for a long trip if your beauty bag is the size of a large shoebox.
-In order to size down your beauty bag you need to make sure EVERYTHING is sample or travel size.
+To size down your beauty bag you need to make sure EVERYTHING is sample or travel size.

 The ONLY thing I don’t buy sample/travel size is my mascara because the travel size ones dry out so quickly it’s a waste of money.